 Over 25 standalone beauty and fragrance boutiques form ‘The Beauty Quarter’ at Covent Garden.
-Tom Ford and Deciem recently opened in the Market Building joining premium standalone beauty boutiques from Chanel and Dior.
+Tom Ford and Africology recently opened in the Market Building joining premium standalone beauty boutiques from Chanel and Dior.

 Capco continues to strengthen the offering of gifting and luxury accessories at the Royal Opera House Arcade with leading travel accessory brand Tumi joining the line-up of premium retailers including Europe’s leading Swiss watch retailer Bucherer, Mulberry and British cashmere brand N.Peal.

 The repositioning of Floral Street as a fashion and lifestyle destination is underway.
 British heritage sportswear brand, Kent & Curwen, opened its first concept store under the partnership of creative director Daniel Kearns and business partner David Beckham at 12 Floral Street.
-In addition, multi-brand concept store, The Shop at Bluebird, has been signed to Carriage Hall.
+In addition, multi-brand concept store, The Shop at Bluebird, has opened in Carriage Hall.
 Petersham Nurseries opened its retail space at Floral Court, offering handpicked collections of homeware, furniture and gifts.

 The successful transformation of Henrietta Street has established a new menswear and dining destination in London.
 Australian eyewear brand, Bailey Nelson, opened its only UK store on Henrietta Street joining Cheaney Shoes, Fred Perry and Oliver Sweeney.
 The stores complement the community of independent, British and global brands, representing the finest aspects of men’s retail, alongside high quality dining concepts on the street.